luckydonald/quart-login/docs/index.rst

 For example: You are using Flask Login with Flask Restful.
 In your API (blueprint named as api) you don't wanna redirect to login page but return Unauthorized status code .::

-    from flask import redirect, url_for, request
+    from quart import redirect, url_for, request
     from http import HTTPStatus
     @login_manager.unauthorized_handler
     def unauthorized():